msucedo/HWdapp/README.md

 ## FAQ

 - I'm having issues compiling and running the project, what should I do?
-> I'd encourage you to go try solve the issue by yourself, if no luck ping me @msaucedo#2231 at discord.
+> if no luck by yourself, ping me @msaucedo#2231 at discord.

 - I deployed my contract to my locahost network using hardhat but after updating my contract I don't see the changes
-> everytime you make a change to your contract, you need to deploy it again.
+> everytime you make a change to your contract, you need to deploy it again and copy the new address to the HWdapp/react-zone/App.js file (automatically update this file is a nice to have enhacement I'm working on)

 - I ran "yarn start" but I can't deploy my contract
 > 1. make sure you are running your localhost node with hardhat